 There are certain vodka brands that make a big deal about the amount of times their product has been distilled.
 Purity Vodka, as the name implies, is one of those products.
 And while we have some built-up cynicism for this marketing tactic, the result in this case is an exceedingly good vodka; Purity’s 34 rounds of distillation may have little to do with its smoothness or its hints of lime and nougat, but it’s still a cool factoid to throw out.
 It pairs beautifully with the citrusy, ginger flavors in a Moscow Mule.

 If you’re well-versed in Japanese cuisine (or you remember that classic Simpsons episode), you know “fugu” is the name of a Japanese delicacy; a potentially deadly pufferfish that leaves behind a satisfying numbness in the lips when prepared correctly.
 This is similar to the effect that a good Moscow Mule should leave you with.
 This is a sophisticated, creamy vodka experience that works great as a cocktail base or as a "sipper."

 Russian Standard is what you might call an "entry-level" vodka, and it is priced thusly.
 So this is a great choice for someone on a tighter budget, because it’s cheap but still very good quality.
-A great example of what a wheat vodka should be, filtered through charcoal and quartz crystal.
+This is a great example of what a wheat vodka should be.
+It is filtered through charcoal and quartz crystal, which is believed to have special benefits for liquids.
 It is grainy and neutral, and a solid choice for cocktails precisely because of its openness and versatility.

 BLK EYE Vodka